 Image via SEMrush

 Having a blog is one of the best ways to rank higher up in the SERPs.
 For any content marketing strategy, blogs work extremely well.
-Using long-tail keywords in your blog posts further improves your content marketing effectiveness.
+Using long-tail keywords in your blog posts further improves your content marketing effectiveness as well as your SEO strategy.

 Search engines look at keywords in the title, the URL, the body, as well as the meta tags.
 To effectively use keywords, you need to put them in the title tag, body text, as well as the URL.
 You need to keep in mind that they need to be used in the correct context here.